juliajshi/ai-multi-agent-restaurant-app/README.md

 # Example 2: San Francisco Group
 Sarah is in Mission District, SF and likes moderate Italian food.
 Mike is in SOMA, SF and likes Asian cuisine.
 Lisa is in Castro, SF and likes vegetarian Mexican food.

-# Example 3: With Transportation Preferences
-John is in Downtown LA and likes expensive steakhouses and will drive.
-Emma is in Santa Monica and likes moderate seafood and prefers public transit.
 ```

 ### Output